 Bellwether Research is an insight-driven company.
 We work with leading policy, advocacy, corporate and political clients to provide strategic public opinion research.

 We conduct surveys by telephone (majority cell phone) and online.
 In our qualitative work – which we conduct in focus groups, short term and long term online discussions, in-depth interviews and in communities – we don’t just run through a discussion guide script, we actively listen and guide conversations to learn values, fears, hopes and dreams.
 As a result, we are able to deliver to clients a valuable road-map to understanding their target audiences.

 Christine Matthews – President

 Christine has over 25 years experience in the survey research business.
 She is known for perceptive and innovative qualitative research conducted in-person and online.
 She was a founding partner at Burning Glass Consulting where she and two female partners specialized in the attitudes of women voters.
 Chris conducted all the firm’s survey research from 2013 – 2016.
-She currently serves as one of the expert contributors to the Center for American Women in Politics (CAWP) & Barbara Lee Family Foundation’s Gender Watch 2018 project which analyzes gender dynamics in the 2018 election cycle.
+She served as one of the expert contributors to the Center for American Women in Politics (CAWP) & Barbara Lee Family Foundation’s Gender Watch 2018 project which analyzed gender dynamics in the 2018 election cycle.